nf-core/viralrecon/docs/output.md

 ### SnpEff and SnpSift

-[SnpEff](http://snpeff.sourceforge.net/SnpEff.html)<a name="snpeff"> </a><a href="#SnpEff_reference">[8]</a> is a genetic variant annotation and functional effect prediction toolbox.
+[SnpEff](http://snpeff.sourceforge.net/SnpEff.html) is a genetic variant annotation and functional effect prediction toolbox.
 It annotates and predicts the effects of genetic variants on genes and proteins (such as amino acid changes).

-[SnpSift](http://snpeff.sourceforge.net/SnpSift.html)</a><a href="#SnpSift_reference">[9]</a> annotates genomic variants using databases, filters, and manipulates genomic annotated variants.
+[SnpSift](http://snpeff.sourceforge.net/SnpSift.html) annotates genomic variants using databases, filters, and manipulates genomic annotated variants.
 Once you annotated your files using SnpEff, you can use SnpSift to help you filter large genomic datasets in order to find the most significant variants for your experiment.

 **Output directory: `variants/varscan2/snpeff`**